Born - New Orleans, Louisiana, USA, November 16, 1962

 His orchestral premiere as a composer/orchestrator (his own "On Christmas Day") was with the New Orleans Symphony.

 The music of SD has been honored by Billboard Music Awards, Utah Symphony, Nashville City Song Festival and the Los Angeles Songwriter's Showcase.
-His work has been eligible for the National Academy of Recording Arts and Sciences' Grammy Award.
+His work has been eligible for the National Academy of Recording Arts and Sciences' Grammy Award as well as the Pulitzer Prize for Music.
 Mr. Detweiler was also awarded the Congressional Certificate of Recognition for his contribution to the arts in California.

 Scott serves as a jury member and sits on the board of directors for the annual Gohar & Ovanes Andriassian Classical Guitar Competition at California State University Los Angeles.